-The forms of some of the grinders are shown in figs. 1100 to 1102; the outline represents the grinder, and the shaded part beneath, the entire compound moulding that would be produced by the same.
-A separate grinder is required for every different moulding, and consequently a large number of grinders have to be provided to meet the demand for variety.
-They are all pierced with a central hole fitted to the axis of the machine into which they are to be employed, and secured either by a wedge or a side screw, so that they admit of being readily exchanged when a different form of moulding is required.
+The forms of some of the grinders are shown in figs. 1100 to 1102; the outline represents the grinder, and the shaded part or a side screw, so that they admit of being readily exchanged when a different form of moulding is required.